 Fatigue

 Some people may experience fatigue (lack of energy) while taking Ocrevus.
-In most cases, fatigue is an infusion side effect.
+In most cases, fatigue is a side effect of an infusion.
 For more information, see the “Infusion side effects” section below.

 Infusion side effects